cybrxkhan/VIET-Events-for-CK3/README.md

 ## Changelog

-### Version 1.12.2 "Shark"
+### Version 1.12.3 "Tripitaka"

 New events added in this version: **6**

-- Added 6 events about sharks
+- Added 6 events related to the number 3
-- Added additional Spanish translations, courtesy of Ferchu
+- Tweaked loc for game rules to fit interface
 - Miscellaneous bugfixes and tweaks

 \* Adapted from VIET for CK2